+Container Specifications:

-- Container Specifications: - o Use sealable, leak-proof containers (e.g., screw-cap or Ziplock bags).
+- o Use sealable, leak-proof containers (e.g., screw-cap or Ziplock bags).
 Preference should be given to screw-cap, plastic containers. - o Each sample should have a secondary leak-proof container (e.g., a large Ziplock bag), with absorbent material if shipped. - o Do not overfill the containers.
-Remove excess air from plastic bags or vacuum-seal the sample to preserve its freshness for longer. - Labeling: Include owner's name, animal species and ID, collection date, and any relevant notes. - Shipping Timeframe: Samples should reach the lab within 1-3 days post-collection and accompanied by a submission form for each sample. - Sample Retention: All submitted samples become DSU property and are retained for two weeks before disposal or repurposing.
+Remove excess air from plastic bags or vacuum-seal the sample to preserve its freshness for longer. - Labeling: Include owner's name, animal species and ID, collection date, and any relevant notes. - Shipping Timeframe: Samples should reach the lab within 1-3 days post-collection and accompanied by a submission form for each sample or one submission form for multiple samples from the same herd. - Sample Retention: All submitted samples become DSU property and are retained for two weeks before disposal or repurposing.
 To retrieve samples, submitters must arrange this with DSU prior to submission.